gnarlz/ip2geo/README.md

 #### Account and Subscription Data

 Account and subscription data reside in Postgress.
-Due to their [slowly changing dimension](https://en.wikipedia.org/wiki/Slowly_changing_dimension) nature, the codebase considers (most of) these tables as immutable, and therefore only performs INSERTS against them (i.e. no UPDATES).
+Due to their [slowly changing dimension](https://en.wikipedia.org/wiki/Slowly_changing_dimension) nature, the codebase considers (most of) these tables immutable, and only performs INSERTS against them (i.e. no UPDATES).
 As a result, all history is preserved.

 Postgres schemas are described [here](https://github.com/gnarlz/ip2geo/blob/master/ip2geo-postgres.sql).

+## Design Considerations

+Speed and Scalability

+API responses are served by AWS Lambda functions, written in NodeJS.
+All request/key authorization and API response data resides in Redis.

+Typical API latencies are ~3ms (however, AWS API Gateway latencies add another ~15ms).